ARM-software/ebbr/source/chapter5-variable-storage.rst

     #define EFI_VAR_FILE_MAGIC {0x55, 0x62, 0x45, 0x66, 0x69, 0x56, 0x61}

-The current revision of the file format it given by:
+The current revision of the file format is given by:

 .. code-block:: c